Authored by the expert who managed and guided the team behind the Japan Property Pack

 Does a property price drop look likely in Hiroshima as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Hiroshima over the next 12 months is low to medium, with a sharp crash appearing unlikely unless financing conditions tighten much faster than expected.
+As of 2026, the likelihood of a meaningful property price decline in Hiroshima over the next 12 months looks low to medium, with mild correction risk higher than crash risk.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Hiroshima.